Emergency Management Market Skyrockets

 Notice I didn’t say “able to receive” the messages.
 Receiving the messages is one thing; reading them and acting on the information is another.
 We receive dozens, if not hundreds of emails every day that sit in our inboxes for days.
 I recently went through my inbox and found unread emails dating back to 2012.
 I received them, but I never opened them.

 Will a mass communication system prevent a terrorist attack or a category 5 hurricane?
-Of course not, but it can help keep people safe and give them the critical information they need in real time so they can act.
+Of course not, but being able to communicate during a hurricane or terrorist attack can help keep people safe and give them the critical information they need in real time so they can act.
 When we can act, we are back in control.

 Impacts to Businesses